Our Trustees

 Caroline has spent a large part of her career leading customer driven change programmes across a wide range of public and private sector organisations, increasing their focus on their customers and introducing cultural change to improve both customer and employee experiences.
 These included customer transformation programmes at the Care Quality Commission and Prudential Assurance.

-Previously Caroline was Customer Experience Director at Legal & General, having spent over 25 years in marketing and customer experience roles in the financial services industry.
+Previously, Caroline was Customer Experience Director at Legal & General, having spent over 25 years in marketing and customer experience roles in the financial services industry.

 As well as her professional involvement with people with severe dementia while working with the NHS Trust, Caroline has direct experience of caring for her late mother who had both Alzheimer’s disease and vascular dementia.
-She had the opportunity to get to really understand the valuable work of the Alzheimer’s Society in both capacities.
+She had the opportunity to get to really understand the valuable work of Alzheimer’s Society in both capacities.

 Dr Malte Gerhold